laspleendeparis/how-to-fix-society/README.md

 - create an open source project and make some friends along the way
 - extend the Planet Nine lore
 - contribute to the Planet Nine initiative
-- contribute content to a wiki community
+- collaborate with a wiki community (there is already existing information out there)

 **Additional features to implement:**